Katrín Jakobsdóttir: Political positions

-Katrín opposes Icelandic membership of NATO, but as part of the compromise between the Left-Greens and their coalition partners, the government does not intend to withdraw from NATO or hold a referendum on NATO membership.
-Katrín also opposes Iceland joining the European Union (EU).
+Katrín opposed Icelandic membership of NATO, but as part of the compromise between the Left-Greens and their coalition partners, she stated that the government did not intend to withdraw from NATO or hold a referendum on NATO membership.
+Katrín also opposed Iceland joining the European Union (EU).
 The coalition government did not hold a referendum on restarting Iceland's accession negotiations with the EU.

 Personal life

-Katrín is married to Gunnar Sigvaldason, has three sons (born 2005, 2007, and 2011).
+Katrín is married to Gunnar Sigvaldason and has three sons (born 2005, 2007, and 2011).
 Her father, Jakob Ármannsson, was an educator and banker and her mother, Signý Thoroddsen, was a psychologist.

 She hails from a family which has produced many prominent people in Icelandic politics, academia, and literature.
 She is the younger sister of twin brothers Ármann Jakobsson and Sverrir Jakobsson, who are both professors in the humanities at the University of Iceland.
 Katrín is the great-granddaughter of the politician and judge Skúli Thoroddsen and the poet Theodóra Thoroddsen.
-Her maternal grandfather was an engineer and MP Sigurður S. Thoroddsen.
+Her maternal grandfather Sigurður S. Thoroddsen was an engineer and Member of parliament, representing Ísafjörður during the Second World War.
 The poet Dagur Sigurðarson is her maternal uncle.

-Her debut crime novel "Reykjavík: A Crime Story," co-written with best-selling Icelandic author Ragnar Jónasson, was published in October 2022, with an English translation published in September 2023.
-A second crime novel, "Franski spítalinn" ("The French Hospital"), also in collaboration with Ragnar Jónasson, was published in Iceland in October 2025.
+Her debut crime novel Reykjavík: A Crime Story, co-written with best-selling Icelandic author Ragnar Jónasson, was published in October 2022, with an English translation published in September 2023.
+A second crime novel, Franski spítalinn ("The French Hospital"), also a collaboration with Jónasson, was published in Iceland in October 2025.